-The financial goals of the Group were therefore achieved or exceeded - with the exception of ROCE, which remained below the target figures due to a variety of challenges.
-Profit after tax and minority interests for the 2022 financial year came to € 133.1 million, Group EBIT was € 220.4 million and ROCE (at Group level) was 9.7 %.
+Group financial results were therefore below the expected targets.
+Profit after tax for the 2023 financial year came to € 42.4 million, Group EBIT was € 109.4 million and ROCE (at Group level) was 4.6 %.

-In terms of sustainability, CO_2 emissions per container handled and transported in the HHLA Group were significantly reduced to well below target levels during the 2020 to 2022 reporting period.
-Generally, the targets in the area of "Society" were also met or slightly exceeded.
+In terms of sustainability, CO2 emissions per container handled and transported in the HHLA Group were significantly reduced to well below target levels during the 2021 to 2023 reporting period.
+Generally, the targets in the area of "Society" were also met.

-In line with the performance-related pay approach within the remuneration system, whereby the variable remuneration component in particular is largely based on the attainment of specific targets, the positive results for the 2022 financial year are reflected in the variable remuneration of the Executive Board.
+In line with the performance-based pay approach within the remuneration system, whereby the variable remuneration component in particular is largely based on the attainment of specific targets, the positive results for the 2023 financial year are also reflected in the variable remuneration of the Executive Board.